 After the Agency's review has been completed and SWCAA is satisfied that the proposal can be built in a manner that will not violate any portion of the State or Federal laws pertaining to air pollution, an order called a "Preliminary Determination" is issued.
-This document is sent to Applicant and EPA.
-A public notice for the project is published in the local newspaper where the construction is intended to take place, announcing their plans. document and The recommendations remain open for public input and comment for thirty days.
+This document is sent to the Applicant and EPA.
+A public notice for the project is published in the local newspaper where the construction is intended to take place, announcing their plans.
+The document and its recommendations remain open for public input and comment for thirty days.
 The engineering staff then reviews it once again, including any public comments that may have been received.
 The public's input is then used in order to make the final approval determination.
 If the comments do not outweigh the initial preliminary determination results, "final approval" is granted.
 A copy is mailed to the U.S. Environmental Protection Agency and the original is sent to the Applicant.

-A total of 101 "Applications for Approval/Notices of Construction" were received during calendar year 2001.
-That number consisted of 46 Applications in Clark County, 32 in Cowlitz, 17 in Lewis, three in Skamania, and three in Wahkiakum County.
-Eighty-seven Applications for Approval/Notices of Construction were given final approval in calendar year 2001.
+A total of 76 "Applications for Approval/Notices of Construction" were received during calendar year 2002.
+That number consisted of 37 Applications in Clark County, 21 in Cowlitz, 17 in Lewis, none in Skamania, and one in Wahkiakum County.
+Sixty-four Applications for Approval/Notices of Construction were given final approval in calendar year 2002.